-CEQA Determination: The proposed investigations could result in an effect, either directly or through habitat modification, on special-status and migratory birds.
+Thus, without mitigation, the proposed investigations could result in impacts, either directly or indirectly, on special-status bats.
 Implementation of MM Gen-1 will require a biologist to assess the proposed investigation locations at least one week prior to mobilization.
-In addition, to ensure that impacts to bald eagles, golden eagles, and other special-status and migratory birds would be further avoided and minimized, the Authority and Reclamation would implement MMs Bio-9 through Bio-11, Bio-13, and Bio-14.
-These measures include a general nesting bird survey and species-specific pre-activity surveys, avoidance buffers, and timing restrictions, and would require that there is no permanent take of protected birds and that other effects are minimized or avoided.
-If the proposed investigations still cannot avoid permanent effects to bald eagle, golden eagle, and other special-status and migratory birds, the Authority and Reclamation would implement MM Gen-2.
-Therefore, for the purposes of CEQA, impacts on bald eagles, golden eagles, and other special-status and migratory birds would be less than significant with mitigation incorporated.
+In addition, to ensure that impacts to special-status bats would be further avoided and minimized, the Authority would implement MM Bio-1, Bio-2, and Bio-17.
+These mitigation measures require a worker environmental awareness training, general measures to avoid and minimize impacts on sensitive resources, including bats, as well as bat specific surveys and avoidance.
+If the proposed investigations still cannot avoid impacts to special-status bats, the Authority would implement MM Gen-2.
+Therefore, impacts on special-status bats would be less than significant with mitigation incorporated.